apache/cloudstack-documentation/source/installguide/primate.rst

     yum install cloudstack-primate

-Note: there is no need to restart management server post-installation, Primate can be accessed on management-server-host:8080/client/primate in any modern browser.
+Note: there is no need to restart management server post-installation, and after installation the UI can be accessed on management-server-host:8080/client/primate using any modern browser.

 Installation on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~